faerzd/qubes-doc/configuration/vpn.md

 2. Set up and test the VPN client.

-    Make sure the VPN VM and its template VM are not running.
+    Make sure the Proxy VM is running and its template VM is not running.

     Run a terminal (CLI) in the VPN VM -- this will start the VM.
 Then make a new 'vpn' folder with `sudo mkdir /rw/config/vpn` and copy your VPN config files here (the example config filename used here is `openvpn-client.ovpn`).
 Files accompanying the main config such as *.crt and *.pem should also go here, and should not be referenced in the main config by absolute paths such as '/etc/...'.